abrarwafa/weatherR/vignettes/overview.md

     getForecast()

     ##   Temperature  Condition Precent.chance.of.rain
-    ## 1           9  Overcast                     24
+    ## 1          10 Light rain                     99

 To check today's weather forecast for Seattle:

     getForecast("Seattle")

     ##   Temperature Condition Precent.chance.of.rain
-    ## 1          11  Overcast                     99
+    ## 1          11  Overcast                      0

 ### goHike(city, date)

 This function checks if you can go hiking today or on the next four days in any city around the world based on chances of rain.

-It takes two arguments: - The city you want to go Hiking in. - The day you want to go Hiking on.
+It takes two arguments:

+-   The city you want to go Hiking in.

+-   The day you want to go Hiking on.

 goHike() returns: